chiefenne/Electronics-Inventory/README.md

 ### Part labels

-Part labels are designed for Gridfinity bins or other small compartments inside containers.
+Part labels are designed for small compartments inside containers, e.e.g, Gridfinity bins or other.
 Each label shows:

 - **Container** – which container the part is in (top, small)
 - **Description** – part name/description (large, prominent)